Overview

 From Yokohama: Isokichi aged 52.

-1869 October – toured Hong Kong, then India, then Germany according to letter from Minister of 1872
+1869 October – departed Yokohama, toured Hong Kong, India, Germany according to letter from Minister of 1872.

-1870 August – Royal Tycoon’s Private Troupe (First group) perform at the Alhambra Court Crystal Palace – Foo Gee Kitchee walking in the air, Namemensski, Oh Ra To.
+1870 August – Royal Tycoon’s Private Troupe (First group) – Foo Gee Kitchee walking in the air, Namemensski, Oh Ra To.

 1870 September – Parravicini and Corbyn announce that they are the sole and exclusive agents of “this most remarkable and talented company of 16 Japanese artistes”